dtauraso/Data-Structures/Data_Structures_Questions.md

     O(1) if max heap, O(log(n)) if min heap (must travel to rightmost node if min yeap)
 ## Doubly Linked List

+    Assume we already found the node
+    if we have to find the node then we get O(n) for all of the searching the below function might use

 1. What is the runtime complexity of `ListNode.insert_after`?
     O(1)